- This post contains affiliate links. Read more here.

 My dogs Ralph and Radar are getting old and creaky.
 They still love to take long walks, but they often end up sore the morning after.
 Thankfully, there are good painkillers available for dogs!
 But before you give your best friend a pill, it’s important to research the right kind of medication to give dogs for pain.

 Pain in dogs can be caused by injury, infection, disease, or just the aches and ailments of old age.
 With a few exceptions, dogs shouldn’t take human medication (Ibuprofen and Tylenol are especially unsafe for dogs).
 There are great, dog-specific options available, however.
-Do consult with your vet before giving medication to your dog—and if your dog has difficulty traveling, try having a vet come to your house.
+Do consult with your vet before giving medication to your dog.

 Human medications dogs can’t have

 Before we get into what you can give your dog for pain, let’s talk about the human medications you should never give your dog.
 These OTC (over-the-counter) human pain medications are not safe for dogs:

 - Ibuprofen (found in Advil, Motrin, and Nupren)

 - Acetaminophen (found in Tylenol and many decongestants)